TanukiMCP/tellurideskihotels.com/src/content/drafts/winter-driving-telluride-safety.md

 This comprehensive guide covers everything you need for safe winter travel to Telluride: Colorado traction laws, vehicle preparation, emergency supplies, I-70 conditions, Red Mountain Pass considerations, and local driving strategies that Coloradans use every day.

 **Note:** Road conditions change rapidly in the mountains.
 Always check [COtrip.org](https://www.cotrip.org) and weather forecasts before departing, and be prepared to delay travel during severe storms.
+For route-specific advice, see our [Denver to Telluride](/blog/planning-tips/denver-to-telluride-drive-guide) and [Colorado Springs to Telluride](/blog/planning-tips/colorado-springs-to-telluride-drive) drive guides.

 ## Understanding Colorado Traction Laws